-DAY 1: Arrival and Embarkation in Ushuaia
+DAY 1: Arrive in Ushuaia & Embarkation

-Arrive and embark in Ushuaia, Argentina - the world's southernmost town.
-Explore the quaint city or local countryside.
-Alternatively, consider a day trip off the beaten path to the raw, natural archipelago of Tierra del Fuego.
-It's a hiker's paradise with rugged snow-capped mountains, glaciers, flower-filled meadows and boggy guagmires.
-In the afternoon, you will board your ship.
-Our journey begins as we navigate through the calms of Beagle Channel, a strait in the Tierra del Fuego Archipelago.
+Arrive in Ushuaia, Argentina - the world's southernmost city.
+Explore this vibrant Patagonian city, or stretch your legs in the surrounding forests.
+Alternatively, consider a day trip off the beaten path into the raw nature of Tierra del Fuego.
+The island of Tierra del Fuego is a hiker's paradise with rugged snow-capped mountains, glaciers, flower-filled meadows and rich boggy wetlands.
+In the afternoon, we board our vessel, waiting to welcome us in port.
+After our mandatory safety drill, our expedition begins as we navigate through the calm waters of the famous Beagle Channel (named for Charles Darwin's ship).
+This steep-sided strait divides southern Tierra del Fuego between Chile and Argentina, and has been the jumping-off point for thousands of expeditions into the unknown.
+Watch out for whales and dolphins as we sail off the edge of the map into the tempestuous Drake Passage.